realetech/mycode/README.md

 What is the purpose of putting up this repo?
 I will use this to learn about the concepts of python.

+I really also want to learn more about how to version control projects with git

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine